 2021 – Naomi Ortiz, Lubbock ISD

-Previous Teacher of Young Children in a Childcare Honorees
+Previous Teacher of Young Children in Early Childhood Education Honorees

 2007 – Darnise Austin, Covenant Child Development